|NHL suspends Flyers prospect Downie 20 games for hit on Ottawa forward McAmmond|

 Flyers All-Star forward Simon Gagne called the penalty ``unfair.''

-``I've seen worse in the past and the league was a lot easier on guys,'' Gagne said. ``If Steve's the first guy to have to take all those games for it, hopefully the league's going to be consistent if something like that happens in the future.
+``I've seen worse in the past and the league was a lot easier on guys,'' Gagne told the AP. ``If Steve's the first guy to have to take all those games for it, hopefully the league's going to be consistent if something like that happens in the future.
 I hope they will be severe like they are with Steve.
 I hope Steve's not going to be the only guy.''

 Downie has not played an NHL game with the Flyers and was expected to start the season in the minor leagues.
 But injuries this week to forwards Scottie Upshall, R.J.
 Umberger and Joffrey Lupul boosted the chances that the 20-year-old prospect could have started the year with the Flyers.